Barry Ross, Esq., MBA

 Since a mediator’s style must be determined by the needs and interests of the parties, Mr. Ross has developed a flexible style designed to fit the expectations of the parties as well as the demands of the situation.
 Mr. Ross is of the opinion that all mediation styles have there place, oftentimes in the same mediation setting.
 Mr. Ross believes that the primary function that the mediator serves is to facilitate effective communication and negotiation amongst the parties so as to help illuminate viewpoints and explore alternative solutions that the parties can freely reach.

-Cancellation Policy: $500 due if mediation or arbitration is cancelled within 10 days of the scheduled ADR session.
+Cancellation Policy: $1,000 due if mediation or arbitration is cancelled within 10 days of the scheduled ADR conference.

 No administrative fees.
 Easy scheduling process.